-- .1 All accidents, injuries, incidents and impacts or damages occurring during the event are to be reported by sending a completed ASN Canada FIA Incident Report Form to both the CASC-OR office and the ASN Canada FIA office within forty-eight hours of the conclusion of the Event.
+- .1 All accidents, injuries, incidents and impacts or damages occurring during the event are to be reported by sending a completed CASC-OR Incident Report Form to both the CASC-OR office and Stoneridge Specialty Insurance within forty-eight hours of the conclusion of the Event.
 An Incident Report is to be completed for each and every accident(s) whether or not a claim is anticipated.
-Organizers may download and print the Incident Report form from the ASN Canada FIA website. - 2 The Incident Report should be completed in full following the instructions in the form, with as many details as possible, including names and addresses of any witnesses or injured parties as well as medical treatment provided, details of any video tapes and photographs that may have been taken, etc.
+Organizers may download and print the Incident Report form from the CASC-OR website. - 2 The Incident Report should be completed in full following the instructions in the form, with as many details as possible, including names and addresses of any witnesses or injured parties as well as medical treatment provided, details of any video tapes and photographs that may have been taken, etc.

-3 The original Report should be mailed to the ASN Canada FIA office after it has been faxed.
+3 The original Report should be mailed to the CASC-OR office after it has been faxed or emailed.